HadoukenIO/js-adapter/README.md

 # Hadouken Node.js adapter [![Build Status](https://build.openf.in:443/buildStatus/icon?job=node-adapter&style=plastic)]()

 Allows the use of the Hadouken API from node.js.
-View the [documentation](https://hadoukenio.github.io/js-adapter/)

 ## Requirements